MicrosoftDocs/Viva/Viva/insights/advanced/analyst/other-ways-to-use-an-employee-retention-model.md

 ### Next steps

-Advance to the next article for a final quick note about this playbook.
+Advance to the next chapter for a final quick note about this playbook.

 > [!div class="nextstepaction"]
 > [Playbook Note](employee-retention-playbook-note.md)